MarcJPH/Milestone-Project-1/README.md

 The website has been tested on the following mobile devices:
  - Iphone 6s Safari (IOS 14.2)
- - Galaxy S5
- - Ipad Pro
+ - Huawei P Smart 2020
  - Ipad (IOS 10.3.3)